ImageMagick/Usage-Markdown/formats/index.md

 Unfortunately some programs like Photoshop will ignore this setting if a density is also present in a special photoshop specific profile ('`8BIM`') stored in the image.

 Density is really only important when an output device is being used, such as printers or monitors, allowing these devices to display the image scaled to real world sizes.
-For example ensuring the photo or page you scanned is printed at the right size.
+For example, ensuring the photo or page you scanned is printed at the right size.
 For more information about density see and [Image Density Meta-data](../basics/#density) and [Resample Resizing](../resize/#resample).

 #### [-type](../option_link.cgi?type) TrueColor